Registrar Faculty FAQ

 College, permission must be obtained first by the Dean or Department Head of the students

 major and then the University Registrar.
-The form is online or in the Registrars Office.
+To read the full policy, click here The form is online or in the Registrars Office.

 - How does a student complete the Registration Agreement?
 Students log into MyCSU, click on Academics and then complete the agreement.